Feature Request #3615

 See also http://www.tt-forums.net/download/file.php?id=153902 and the discussion starting at about http://www.tt-forums.net/viewtopic.php?p=987593#p987593

-#5 Updated by dandan over 1 year ago
+#5 Updated by dandan about 7 years ago

 Thank you both for your explanations.
 I completely missed that debate on the forums.